levidurfee/lol_lib/README.md

 ## Threads

 Makes creating threads a little bit easier.
-Less clutter in your program if you use this function.
+Less clutter in your program if you use this function. **This still needs work.**

 ```c
 lol_threads(